Best Credit Cards for Product Return Protection [2025] Best Credit Cards for Product Return Protection [2025]

 American ExpressAmex cards90 days$300$1,000 per calendar yearShipping and handling costs for the purchase will not be refunded.
 See full limitations here

-ChaseAs of 08/26/18 Return Protection will only be provided on the Sapphire Reserve and90 days$500$1,000 annual maximumSapphire Reserve Guide to Benefits
+ChaseOnly available on Visa Infinite cards like the Sapphire Reserve and Ritz-Carlton Card90 days$500$1,000 annual maximumSapphire Reserve Guide to Benefits

-U.S. BankOnly features on U.S. Bank Altitude™ Reserve Visa Infinite® Card and U.S. Bank Cash 365™ American Express® Card90 days$300$1,000 annual maximumSee policy for Altitude Reserve
+U.S. BankOnly features on the U.S. Bank Altitude™ Reserve Visa Infinite® Card and U.S. Bank Cash 365™ American Express® Card90 days$300$1,000 annual maximumSee the policy for the Altitude Reserve

-Note: Bank of America, Capital One, Citi, and Discover do not offer return protection on credit cards.
+Note: Bank of America, Citi, and Discover do not offer return protection on credit cards.
+Wells Fargo has also product changed its only cards that formerly offered this perk.

-• As of 08/26/2018, Chase has removed return protection from all cards that are not in the Visa Infinite group listed above.
+• In 2018, Chase removed return protection from all cards that are not in the Visa Infinite group listed above.

-• As of 01/01/2020, American Express has removed return protection from many of its low- and mid-tier cards.
-Coverage will be retained on most premium cards, plus the Blue Cash Preferred® Card from American Express and Amex EveryDay® Preferred Credit Card.
+• In 2020, American Express removed return protection from many of its low- and mid-tier cards.
+Coverage was retained on most premium cards, plus the Blue Cash Preferred® Card from American Express and Amex EveryDay® Preferred Credit Card.

 The Best Rewards Credit Card for Return Protection

-With Citi no longer providing return protection benefits, the return protection offered on the Sapphire Reserve now tops the list of best cards for return protection, offering up to $500 per item with few limitations outside of excluded items.
-And although the Barclays policy requires the retailer to provide a return policy of at least 10 days, it also covers items purchased using the rewards earned on the card.
+The return protection offered on the Sapphire Reserve now tops the list of best cards for return protection, offering up to $500 per item with few limitations outside of excluded items.

 Final Thoughts